Contomo/VoronTC-backupConfgis/printer_data/config/toolchanger/info.md

 next step id suggest is to look over the settings in toolchanger.cfg in there you can change the most common settings related to your config and toolchanging.

+This config is meant for people who like to press press buttons rather then read all pages of a manual. meant for a fuck around find out approach.

 ──────🔧 INIT & CONFIG ─────────────────────────────────────────────────────────────────────────────────